by Ryan Dearth

 In other words, don’t write content strictly for marketing purposes.
 Rather, provide useful, engaging and educational information that serves a purpose or solves a problem.

-When you do this your blog’s SEO will sustain itself because you’re writing about topics that naturally incorporate your most relevant keywords and key phrases.
+When you do this, your blog’s SEO will sustain itself because you’re writing about topics that naturally incorporate your most relevant keywords and key phrases.
 You’re also creating content that is engaging.
+While your unique voice is vital, spelling errors can disrupt readability and professionalism.
+A spell-check tool can help deliver your message, while ensuring flawless content.
+Mistakes happen, but there’s no need for them on your blog.

 If people find your blog useful and informative, they are more likely to return to your site, or better yet, link to your content on their own blog or website.
 This will not only help attract more visitors to your site, but it will also make your content more appealing to Google.